Shopping for Vintage and Collectible American Pottery[retrieved from https://www.cajunc.com/art-pottery-shopping]

 - You can recognize hand turned pottery by checking for concentric circles that you can see or feel in the bottom.

 Some pots are both commercial and hand turned pottery.
 Camark and Niloak made hand turned pottery for sale to the general public.
 Williamsburg pottery is a more recent example of commercial hand turned pottery.

 Research the Name

-If the piece is marked, use your handheld electronic device or a general antiques price guide like Schroeder's Antiques Price Guide to check it out.
+If the piece is marked, use your handheld electronic device or a general antiques price guide like (affiliate link) Schroeder's Antiques Price Guide to check it out.
 If it's a well-known collectible pottery, you'll find it fast.

 Some American pottery is unmarked.
 You may be able to identify pots by clay color from an article we wrote years ago, but updated recently.